- Local SEO

 Contrast - use of contrasting elements to stand out

 A server is a computer often running a Linux operating system primarily used to display web pages.
-They are pretty much the same as a normal computer but are configured to server up web pages over the Internet.
+They are pretty much the same as a normal computer but are configured to serve up web pages over the Internet.
+The performance of a server and the configuration of sites on it are critical to performance in speed tests.

 Spam in SEO terms is referring to a spammy site or a spammy link.
 Google engineers spend vast amounts of time creating algorithms to weed out spam and spammy sites.
 An example of a spammy link would be a page on a forum where a person adds an entry purely to contain a link to their site in the hope of improving results in organic searches.